Isar Mist, Dallmayr Treats and a Hint of the South Seas

 In the evening light the Chinese Tower in Munich’s English Garden is lit by lanterns, visitors sit on beer benches, and festive Christmas market stalls glow in the background.

-Christmas Movie and Cocktails
+Medieval Market and Cocktails

 By now, we’re ready to rest our feet!